January 17th…“TELL A FOND MEMORY OF YOUR MATERNAL GRANDMOTHER”.

 As a young boy, I remember trotting up to the front door of their tiny home in Albert Lea, Minnesota.
 While standing at their screen door, I could catch the aroma on the air of her Norwegian delicacy called, Lefse.
 This potato based treat was rolled very thin and then grilled on a flat griddle till it resembled a “tortilla”, of sorts, with its speckled brown grill marks.
 The most common way for us to enjoy this delectable dessert was to butter it with rich, creamery butter, then sprinkle it with a thick coating of sugar, roll it up and EAT!

-Grandma Amanda worked wonders with another potato delight called, “Kringla” (also spelled Kringle……the word actually means, “circle or a ring”).
+Grandma Amanda worked wonders with another cookie-type delight called, “Kringla” (also spelled Kringle……the word actually means, “circle or a ring”).
 We’d usually flip this yummy upside down and butter it, then it was a matter of taste buds to either use jam or jelly or other ideas to top off the tasty treat that was fun to eat.

-Many occasions brought our clan together under the Summer shade trees of their home and, as a little guy, I enjoyed gravitating to the lap of my loving Grandma Amanda.
+Many occasions brought our clan together under the summer shade trees of their home and, as a little guy, I enjoyed gravitating to the lap of my loving Grandma Amanda.
 After the meal, one time, I noticed that Grandma had some flesh hanging from the underside of the bicep of her arm.
 I asked her, “Grandma!
 What’s that?”
-“Oh THIS?”, she said, and with a giggle began to flap her arm from side to side to make her “flab” to start swinging this way and that.
+“Oh THIS?”, she said, and with a giggle began to flap her upper arm from side to side to make her “flab” to start swinging this way and that.
 Little me was bustin’ out laughin’ from the sight of it all!
 Pretty soon, my mother and her sister couldn’t resist and joined in the fun with their mother.
-The sight of three ladies and their arm fat swinging looked like upside down “Jello” gone WILD!!
+The sight of three ladies and their upper arm fat swinging underneath looked like upside down “Jello” gone WILD!!
 Whooodawgies, there was flesh a flyin’ and giggles a poppin’ in the air there on Abbott Street in quaint old Albert Lea.
-I guess you could’ve called our ladies the “Fine Feminine Flopper Family!!”
+I guess you could’ve called our ladies the “Fine Feminine Fat Flopper Family!!”

 What a cherished Grandmother memory for this Norwegian Farmer’s Son.